PROGRAM OFFERING

 Student progress

 The assessment of each course is made by exams (midterm and final exams), lab performance, quizzes, homework, and project presentation.
-The criteria for assessing student performance are explicitly and clearly stated in each course syllabus.
+The criteria for assessing student performance are explicitly and stated in each course syllabus.
 These assessment criteria are informed to students at the beginning of each course.
 Examination schedules are set and informed to both instructors and students via EduSoftweb Students’ performance is recorded for each semester, including courses, accumulated credits, and Grade Point Average (GPA), and they can assess via their personal EduSoft account.

 Students’ overall performance throughout the semester is formally monitored through course grades which are at least 50/100 in order to pass the course (student must obtain a minimum of C grade, see Table 7.1).
 As per the regulation of IU, the categories to calculate course grades are as follows: